 Color psychology: We know that emotion affects your mood.
-Did you also know that color affects your emotion?
+Did you also know that color affects your emotions?
 This means that people are mentally, emotionally (and even physically!) manipulable through colors.
-Let’s explore how we can use this to our advantage when creating story-driven art.

 Color psychology: How color impacts your artwork